Bruce Gerencser, 65, lives in rural Northwest Ohio with his wife of 44 years. He and his wife have six grown children and thirteen grandchildren.

 I am agnostic on the God question.
 I cannot know for certain if a god of some sort exists, but I think it is highly improbable.
-It is possible that a deity of some sort might someday reveal herself to us, but I highly doubt it.
+It is possible that a deity of some sort might someday reveal itself to us, but I highly doubt it.
 I am convinced that all of the deities in the human panoply of gods are the creation of humans.

 I live my day-to-day life as an atheist.
 Thoughts of God never enter my mind unless I am writing an article for this website.

-Do you fear going to hell?
+Do you fear going to Hell?

 No more than I fear Mickey Mouse breaking into my house and stealing my TV.